-It is important for the osteopath to be able to accurately diagnose and treat your problem, and being able to palpate the body during a consultation is a very important part of this process.
+It’s important for the osteopath to be able to accurately diagnose and treat your problem, and being able to palpate the body during a consultation is a very important part of this process.
 The osteopath will only ask you to remove clothing necessary for the consultation.
-For female clients, wear clothing you are comfortable being examined with, a comfortable bra and bike shorts are perfect for treatment.
+For female clients, wear clothing you are comfortable being examined with.
+A comfortable bra and bike shorts are perfect for treatment.

-You do not need a referral from a general practitioner to receive osteopathic treatment, ACC claims can be initiated by your Osteopath.
+You don’t need a referral from a general practitioner to receive osteopathic treatment, ACC claims can be initiated by your Osteopath.
 Please discuss whether your particular injury is eligible for ACC subsidy with your Osteopath.